yxgnahz/OpenHSDBench/README.md

-# HSD-data: Curated Benchmarks for Lithography Hotspot Detection
+# OpenHSDBench: Curated Benchmarks for Lithography Hotspot Detection

 This repository contains the **curated** HSD-data benchmarks, designed for training and evaluating computer vision and machine learning models for lithography hotspot detection (HSD).